What it’s for

 TALKSHOP is different.
 Trained facilitators ensure that everyone gets to take part and nobody gets shouted down.
 It’s designed to promote respect and consensus, to encourage people to listen as well as talk.
 Above all it’s safe and fun.

+In some situations we hold before and after voting using a special form of preference voting – known as De Borda.
 We provide voting slips and a spreadsheet for counting the votes.

 We encourage event sponsors to provide their own facilitators, which we will then train.
 Alternatively, we run training courses for facilitators.
 We believe that the skills of facilitation are crucial in building the new participative democracy we all seek; and we want as many people as possible to use these skills in all parts of their lives.
 It also helps us to grow faster.